aidanpower/Coding-for-DH/coding-for-DH-notes.md

 The problematic code in question:
 ```
 #colorization mimicking linux
-PS1="%{%F{033}%}%n%{%f%}@%{%F{green}%}%m:%{%F{yellow}%}%~%{$%f%}% "
+#PS1="%{%F{033}%}%n%{%f%}@%{%F{green}%}%m:%{%F{yellow}%}%~%{$%f%}% "
 export CLICOLOR=1
 export LSCOLORS=ExFxBxDxCxegedabagacad
 ```

 I also installed [Oh My Zsh](https://ohmyz.sh/#install) which took a moment to get used to but overall I like the display.
+I will try updating the theme

 **Git Init**

-Last week I started to configure git and github, but stopped after getting an SSH key and randomart key.
-This time I got a personal access token and was able to successfully upload my markdown files and images folder to Github.
+Last week I started to configure git and github, but stopped after getting an SSH key and randomart key through the termminal.
+This time I got a personal access token through the github website and was able to successfully upload my markdown files and images folder to Github.

+## Week 3